|The fine levied on me for overstaying my visa Cambodia|

 The UK connection - why it matters.

 I have asked the UK Embassy to assist us.
 Most people would expect it to take an active interest in the Heathrow Covid-tests being accepted by Cambodia as this would re-open up exchanges between the countries.
+(Later one PCR-test clinic at Heathrow did oblige by meeting Cambodia's exact requirements.)

 At one time UK Ambassadors would also speak up for their citizens.
-Above I have set out how much money I raised for Cambodia and projects that I managed, many of which were conducted with "constructive engagement" with the government.
+Above I have set out how much money I raised for Cambodia and projects that I managed, many of which were conducted through "constructive engagement" with the government.
 Eight of those projects were directly funded by the UK, total US$ 2,642,904 (one co-funded with Denmark).
-In addition I won funding from other UK donor, the largest of which was the Princess Diana Memorial Fund US$ 356,906.
+In addition I won funding from other UK donors, the largest of which was the Princess Diana Memorial Fund US$ 356,906.
 Now while the truth is the impact of such projects fades over time, the fact is two of my NGOs localised are still in business and for even the one that isn't, there are "beneficiaries" still continuing the work.
 I blog about one Kosal here but there are others.
 We try when in Cambodia to spend time with them and help with fundraising.
 I am also still on the Board of Directors of another local NGO.

 Why all this should matter is often set out in my "Foreign Aid" advocacy.
-I think that a glaring mistake is not have post-project inspections and evaluations, i.e. one year or more after the books have closed.
-Invariably there are end-project evaluations and once they're done, that's it, everyone moves on.
+I think that a glaring mistake is not to have post-project inspections and evaluations, i.e. one year or more after the books have closed.
+Invariably there are end-project evaluations bit once they're done, that's it, everyone moves on.
 This is well known by those who seek to take advantage and profit - see one story here.
 I have seen too many project initiatives unravel and the good undone.
 This is less likely to happen if people like me stay around.

 I wrote by the UK's Royal Mail on 26 February to H.E.
 Dr. Soeung Rathchavy the Cambodian Ambassador to the UK to ask her if she would kindly ask her ministry to review my case; the policies and how they have been interpreted and applied.